vicluong/maya-tools/README.md

 af.auto_fill()
 ```

-This tool requires that two edge borders of a single object with one edge border residing in the empty space of the other edge border.
+This tool requires the selection of two edge borders within a single object, with one edge border residing in the empty space of the other edge border.

-By default, the tool utilises Maya's Quadrangulate tool but if the user so chooses to, by writing False as an argument for auto_fill, they can have all the vertices ine one edge border connect to their closest counterparts in the other edge border.
+By default, the tool utilises Maya's Quadrangulate tool but if the user so chooses to, by writing False as an argument for auto_fill, they can have all the vertices in one edge border connect to their closest counterparts in the other edge border.

 ## Create Clothesline